agalitsyna/RedClib/README.md

 Nucleic Acids Research.
 ```

-The initial pipeline (RedClib) was implemented in Python and was hard to scale.
+The initial version of the pipeline (RedClib) was implemented in Python.
+It was hard to scale.
 From now on, we support the **nextflow pipeline redc-nf**.

 Pros: